maidsafe/rfcs/text/0044-secure-vault-joining/0044-secure-vault-joining.md

 ## Unresolved questions

-* The bootstrap process requires further clarification and should remain seperate form this process.
+* The bootstrap process requires further clarification and should remain separate from this process.